dsc-courses/dsc10-2023-sp/index.md

 nav_order: 1
 ---

-{: .warning }
-**This site is for the Spring 2023 offering of DSC 10.
-The content and syllabus for the Fall 2023 offering of DSC 10 will be different from what you see here, but feel free to look around to see how a past version of this course was run.
-Check back on Thursday, September 27 for an up-to-date version for Fall 2023.**

 # {{ site.tagline }}
 {: .mb-2 }
 {{ site.description }}
 {: .fs-6 .fw-300 }

 {{ site.staffersnobio }}

+{: .note }
+**This is the website of a previous offering of DSC 10.
+To see the most recent offering, go to [dsc10.com](https://dsc10.com), and to see other DSC course websites, go to [dsc-courses.github.io](https://dsc-courses.github.io).**

 {: .success }
 > The Final Exam is on Saturday 6/10 from 7-10PM!
 Read [this post on Ed](https://edstem.org/us/courses/38383/discussion/3181148) for all the details.